 The Matrox X.mio3 IP video board was designed to help broadcast equipment manufacturers meet the challenges of the SDI to IP transition.
 It is a half-height, half-length PCIe card that offers multichannel video I/O over 10 GbE with IP encapsulation of HD and 3G video.
 The card offers a total of four IP inputs and four IP outputs.
-The stream content conforms either to the SMPTE 2022-6 or the SMPTE ST 2110 specification.
+The stream content conforms to the SMPTE ST 2110 specification.
 SMPTE ST 2022-7 is supported in both modes.